 This project assumes a program of counting, of making connections and drawing conclusions based on numbers, rates, and trends in order to find new stories and to indicate through occurrence rates and network connection who the members of the recusant print network were, where they were located, and how much they printed.
 Importantly, at this stage the connective tissue between the elements is illustrative and summative, but not predictive.
 The reason behind this is simple: I'm not great a maths.
+And actually this is an area where I have some updates to append to the conclusions of this paper.

-In Franco Moretti's essay "Network Theory, Plot Analysis," Moretti describes many of the features and methods that this projects works with and some of the justifications for using this form of analysis in a humanities project.
+In Franco Moretti's essay "Network Theory, Plot Analysis," Moretti describes many of the features and methods that this project works with and some of the justifications for using this form of analysis in a humanities project.
 While Moretti used Network Theory to analyse plot and character connection and this project seeks to connect real-world historical actors, both projects seek to find the clusters and connective edges that illustrate the, in Moretti's words, "uncanny rapidity with which one can reach any vertex in the network from any other vertex."
 Importantly, these connections are referred to as the "six degrees of separation," a term cleverly utilized by the "Six Degrees of Francis Bacon" team.
-The Six Degrees project is very important in the development of the recusant network project in that both projects aim to pull out from obscurity the contemporaneously known connections-that is, the social network of writers and patrons in the Six Degrees project or recusant printers in this project- but of which the evidence is obscured by the inaccessibility of vast and dense archival material.
+The Six Degrees project is very important in the development of the recusant network project in that both projects aim to pull out from obscurity the contemporaneously known connections -that is, the social network of writers and patrons in the Six Degrees project or recusant printers in this project- but of which the evidence is obscured by the inaccessibility of vast and dense archival material.
 Creating a tool to better see not only the large important connections but also to see the general "gloop" that, as Jonathan Hope and Michael Witmore discuss in the context of identifying trends in the rhetorical language of Shakespeare, hold the network together.
 This is important because as we will see, there are stand out characters in the history of recusant printing, but as this project demonstrates, there is a much higher rate of unknown and unaccounted for printers.
 These unknown printers constitute this project's "gloop;" the binding agent that provides the shape of the recusant printing network.